StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Experiments

-\textbf{Scene Flow. } A quantitative comparison of our method with competing approaches on the Scene Flow dataset is provided in Tab. \ref{sceneflow-tab}.
-In addition to replacing the MobileNet V2 baseline with StereoVGGT, we conducted a comprehensive ablation study by substituting the backbone with several other advanced architectures, including EfficientNet V2, VGGT, Moge-2, and DAv2.
-The experimental results demonstrate that StereoVGGT consistently outperforms all other backbone variants across the evaluated metrics.
+A quantitative comparison of StereoVGGT with competing approaches on the Scene Flow dataset is provided in the upper part of Tab.~\ref{sceneflow-tab-bridgedepth}.
+All experiments are trained exclusively on the Scene Flow training set.
+In addition to replacing the MobileNetV2 baseline with StereoVGGT, we conducted a backbone replacement comparison by substituting the backbone with several other advanced architectures, including EfficientNet V2, VGGT, MoGe-2, and DAv2.
+Experimental results demonstrate that StereoVGGT consistently outperforms SOTA backbone variants across the evaluated metrics.

+To further evaluate the generalization of StereoVGGT, we conducted backbone substitution experiments within the BridgeDepth framework \citep{bridgedepth}, as shown in the lower part of Tab. \ref{sceneflow-tab-bridgedepth}.
+BridgeDepth, a SOTA model for the Scene Flow dataset \citep{sceneflow}, is designed to support the seamless integration of frozen monocular depth estimation models.
+In our experiments, we replaced the default DAv2 \citep{dav2} backbone with MoGe-2 \citep{moge}, VGGT \citep{vggt}, and our proposed StereoVGGT.
+The empirical results demonstrate that StereoVGGT consistently remains the most effective variant among the evaluated configurations, further substantiating its robustness across different stereo matching pipelines.